zacbakerr/werewolf/README.md

 SENTIENT_DEFAULT_LLM_BASE_URL="https://hp3hebj84f.us-west-2.awsapprunner.com"
 ```
 - Add your API Key above, if using fireworks set different model name and url.
+- Note if you formed a team late and are waiting for your key see instructions for using fireworks below!

 **Second**:
 Open runner.py in the simple_sample directory